 Remote teaching -in your pajamas, no traffic, access to the fridge -has become attractive, sorry, we know you’re more professional than that!
 But, if you’ve been forced into online remote teaching recently, like many teachers, it may have opened up a whole new world of possibilities.
-Perhaps you want to give up the school routine and spend more time at home, working more flexibility and having more control, maybe you see this as a way of earning extra cash by doing a few lessons here and there, or taking early retirement and still keeping your eye in and keeping busy.
-Whatever the reasons, there are possibilities galore in this brave, not so new world of remote teaching.
+Perhaps you want to give up the school routine and spend more time at home, working more flexibly and having more control, maybe you see this as a way of earning extra cash by doing a few lessons here and there, or taking early retirement and still keeping your eye in and keeping busy.
+Whatever the reasons, there are possibilities galore in this brave, not-so-new world of remote teaching.
 A global market for your skills, eagerly awaiting, with a thirst for knowledge….but it’s competitive too.

-You could work completely independently, get lessons through word of mouth, advertise yourself on your own site or social media -many teachers do so quite successfully, but there is another way.
-Platforms that help you get started, find students and match your needs with potential students around the world, or link you to remote job offers.
+You could work completely independently, get lessons through word of mouth, and advertise yourself on your own site or social media -many teachers do so quite successfully, but there is another way.
+Platforms that help you get started, find students, and match your needs with potential students around the world, or link you to remote job offers.

 Here are some of the top platforms that offer teachers the chance to get into remote teaching and the opportunity to make some money online teaching, tutoring, instructing, mentoring, or any number of the transferable skills that you’ve picked up along the way.

-The well known and well used online market place for all freelancers, typically but not exclusively in the creative professions, especially the fields of art and design. the basic system is used to offer jobs or “gigs” online starting at $5.
+The well-known and well-used online marketplace for all freelancers, typically but not exclusively in the creative professions, especially the fields of art and design. the basic system is used to offer jobs or “gigs” online starting at $5.

 How does it work?
 Simply, sign up for free, create a gig, wait for a notification, complete the task and wait for payment into your account through the Fiverr platform.
 It’s free to sign up and use, with no subscription fees but Fiverr takes 20% of your transactions.

-Popular job platform Indeed is an American based worldwide employment-related search engine for millions of job listings from thousands of websites.
+Popular job platform Indeed is an American-based worldwide employment-related search engine for millions of job listings from thousands of websites.
 Whilst, not a specific remote working site you can filter the search for remote employment and indeed remote teaching, tutoring, or related fields.
 If you see a remote teaching job that catches your eye, click on it for more information and application details.
-You can also upload your CV, resume, and let the employers come and find you.
+You can also upload your CV, and resume, and let the employers come and find you.

 Similarly to indeed.com, Ziprecruiter has a good reputation with employers all over the world and it’s free for job seekers.
 Again you can filter your search through location and job type e.g. remote teacher, online teacher, online remote English teacher, etc. You might need to play around with variations.
 Click on potential; jobs for more information and apply via the button or site link.